Skip to content

 To read which methods of QuerySet are available read below querysetproxy

-But you can overwrite this name by providing related_name parameter like below:
+You can overwrite related model field name by providing related_name parameter like below:

 1